 European Pears: Pyrus Communis

 European Pears bloom relatively late but before apples and sour cherries.
-They are one of the easier species to grow, provided fireblight resistant varieties are planted in areas with wet springs.
-Pear scab, psylla, and blister mites can be an issue for some as well.
+They are one of the easier species to grow, provided that fireblight resistant varieties are planted in areas that experience wet springs.
+Pear scab, psylla, and blister mites can be a problem too, but the former two don't seem to be too common for home-growers and the latter is mostly cosmetic (although it can make the leaves on this species look very bad).
 Varieties that are labeled "highly resistant" to fireblight have been reported to perform quite well in the deep south.

-European pears can take a very long time to begin producing, but there are rootstocks, such as OHxF 87, that induce early bearing and knock the expected number of years down to 2-5 (usually 3-4), depending on the variety.
+European pears can take a very long time to produce, but there are rootstocks, such as OHxF 87, that induce early bearing and knock the expected number of years down to 2-5 (usually 3-4), depending on the variety.

 Abbe Fetel